-Bond Counsel expresses no opinion regarding any other federal or state tax consequences with respect to the Tax-Exempt Bonds.
-Bond Counsel renders its opinion under existing statutes and court decisions as of the issue date, and assumes no obligation to update, revise or supplement its opinion to reflect any action hereafter taken or not taken, or any facts or circumstances that may hereafter come to its attention, or changes in law or in interpretations thereof that may hereafter occur, or for any other reason.
-Bond Counsel expresses no opinion on the effect of any action hereafter taken or not taken in reliance upon an opinion of other counsel on the exclusion from gross income for federal income tax purposes of interest on the Tax-Exempt Bonds, or under state and local tax law.
+Bond Counsel expresses no opinion regarding any other federal or state tax consequences arising with respect to the Tax-Exempt Bonds, or the ownership or disposition thereof, except as stated above.
+Bond Counsel renders its opinion under existing statutes and court decisions as of the issue date, and assumes no obligation to update, revise or supplement its opinion to reflect any action hereafter taken or not taken, or any facts or circumstances that may hereafter come to its attention, any changes in law or in interpretations thereof that may hereafter occur, or for any other reason.
+Bond Counsel expresses no opinion as to the consequences to any of the events described in the preceding sentence or the likelihood of their occurrence.
+In addition, Bond Counsel expresses no opinion on the effect of any action taken or not taken in reliance upon an opinion of other counsel regarding federal, state or local tax matters, including without limitation, exclusion from gross income for federal income tax purposes of interest on the Tax-Exempt Bonds.